Trust&Protect Part 3: Identifying Cybersecurity Scams

 - Pete Boergermann

-Trust&Protect is our 4-part guide to financial safety designed to provide you with peace of mind in times of uncertainty.
+Trust&Protect is our 4-part guide to financial safety designed to provide you with peace of mind.
 In the third part of our series, we will discuss the role of knowledge in the front-line battle against cybersecurity.
 It’s often said that the most important part of protecting your information online is education.
 Being able to detect a scam early can save you from falling victim, potentially save you money and allow you to surf the web with confidence.
 Here are some of the most common scams, how you can avoid them and what steps you should take if you fall victim.

 Phishing, Spear Phishing & Vishing